Five Steps to Studying in Finland

 2. Check Admissions Information

-You can find information and advice regarding the study options at Studyinfo.fi.
+You can find information and advice regarding the study options at Studyinfo.fi and on the universities websites.
 Make sure you know about the eligibility criteria, application process and deadlines, and any documents you will need to provide as part of your application.
 Also check if you need to take an entrance exam or another kind of aptitude test to get onto your programme of choice.
-You can always get in touch with the Admissions Office at the university you are interested in if you have any further questions.
+You can always get in touch with the Admissions Office at the university you are interested in if you have any questions regarding your application.

 3. Apply to Programmes and for Scholarships